 - While a property’s structure is subject to a 39-year recovery period, land improvements qualify for a 15-year recovery period and personal property qualifies for a five-year recovery period.
 The IRS allows owners, through the process of a cost segregation study, to identify land improvements and personal property which can be separately depreciated over the shorter recovery period such as five years.
 A building will typically yield 25%-35% of the total costs that can be segregated into land improvements and personal property.
 This can translate to major tax savings for savvy real estate investors.

 - Since depreciation is a non-cash flow item, a cost segregation study could provide a significant impact on this year’s tax return.
 For example, a substantial tax benefit is achieved in the case where depreciation has not been taken on a building constructed for $8 million with eligible improvements of $2 million placed in service on January 1, 2000.
 The cumulative depreciation of $1.1 million that was not taken previously can now be deducted in the first year of change.
 Additionally, the balance of the depreciable assets continues to be depreciated over the remaining life, these deductions, over the remaining useful life, provide an after tax present value benefit of $600,000.

 Obtaining an insurance appraisal demonstrated due diligence on the part of the board members, property manager, and/or insurance agent.

-All digital photographs taken at the time of the physical inspection are electronically archived for the clients use in the event of a loss.
+- All digital photographs taken at the time of the physical inspection are electronically achieved for the clients use in the event of a loss.